Length guide

 Is 1 inch exactly 2.54 cm?

 Yes.
-The modern inch is defined exactly as 2.54 centimetres, which makes this conversion especially clean.
+The modern inch is defined exactly as 2.54 centimetres, which makes this conversion especially clean and reliable.